RachWalm/spelling-game/README.md

 ## Development Bugs

+changing word at wrong point, reading from data rather than current word

 # letters input if don't delete although it listens for the letter keeps the letter recorded in the box that was first typed - solved letter2input